lorentzforces/blue-prints-notes/assumptions-conventions-facts.md

 Green memos found in Hartley's room are always false.
 Green memos otherwise are usually true (although may be conditional on other clues).

 > _NOTE:_ This does not imply the _opposite_ of a red memo's statement, just that it is _not true._

-Garages can only be drafted in the west wing.
-The Garage allows access to the West Grounds if the breaker box power is turned on.

 The basic terminal password is `swansong`.